-The Authority has also considered the application of the exemption from disclosure under section 41 of the Act to items 1 and 3 of the requested information, which both consist of information provided by tenderers.
+The Authority has considered the application of the exemption at Section 41 of the Freedom of Information Act.

 Section 41(1) of the Act provides that:

 41.- Information provided in confidence.

 - (1) Information is exempt information if- - (a) it was obtained by the public authority from any other person (including another public authority), and - (b) the disclosure of the information to the public (otherwise than under this Act) by the public authority holding it would constitute a breach of confidence actionable by that or any other person.